HowToSD/cremage/docs/developers/sdxl_note.md

 1. Compute sigmas from the cumulative product of alpha

 Refer to [DDPM cumprod alpha example values](ddpm_cumprod_alpha_example_values.md) to see example values computed for default parameters of beta.

+# Guider
+Code: modules/sdxl/sgm/modules/diffusionmodules/guiders.py
+* IdentityGuider
+* VanillaCFG

+## Identify Guider
+Copies input, or returns input as output.
+Consider this as a no-op.

+## Identify Guider
+Vanilla CFG.
+Implements classifier-free guidance.
+First prepares the input by concatenating uc (negative prompt) and c (positive prompt) embeddings and doubling the elements of x (noisy image).
+Batch size becomes 2x due to this processing.
+Then model output is split into uc-based output and c-based output.
+Then it applies CFG formula: output = uc + cfg_scale * (c - uc)

+When cfg_scale = 0, output = uc.
+When cfg_scale = 1, output = c.
+You can consider output as a multiple of vectors that moves away from uc towards c.
+Interestingly, you can also specify a negative value for cfg scaling parameter.
+Then, the negative semantic meaning of positive prompt is added to the output.

+# Samplers
+Code: modules/sdxl/sgm/modules/diffusionmodules/sampling.py

+Attributes
+* Discretization
+* Guider

+Input
+* Number of steps
+* Discretization config
+* Guider config